Alprazolam

-Alprazolam, sold under the brand name Xanax, among others, is a fast-acting, potent tranquilizer of medium duration in the triazolobenzodiazepine (TBZD) class, which are benzodiazepines (BZDs) fused with a triazole ring.
-It is most commonly used in management of anxiety disorders, specifically panic disorder or generalized anxiety disorder (GAD).
+Alprazolam, sold under the brand name Xanax among others, is a fast-acting, potent tranquilizer of moderate duration within the triazolobenzodiazepine group of chemicals called benzodiazepines.
+Alprazolam is most commonly prescribed in the management of anxiety disorders, especially panic disorder and generalized anxiety disorder (GAD).
 Other uses include the treatment of chemotherapy-induced nausea, together with other treatments.
 GAD improvement occurs generally within a week.
-Alprazolam is generally taken by mouth.
+Alprazolam is generally taken orally.

-Common side effects include sleepiness, depression, headaches, feeling tired, dry mouth, and memory problems.
-Some of the sedation and tiredness may improve within a few days.
-Withdrawal or rebound symptoms may occur if use is suddenly decreased; gradually decreasing the dose over weeks or months may be required.
-Alprazolam increases all-cause mortality.
-Alprazolam, like other benzodiazepines, acts through the GABAA receptor.
+Common side effects include sleepiness, depression, suppressed emotions, mild to severe decreases in motor skills, hiccups, dulling or declining of cognition, decreased alertness, dry mouth (mildly), decreased heart rate, impairment of judgment (usually in higher than therapeutic doses), and decreased memory formation, depending on dosage.
+Some of the sedation and drowsiness may improve within a few days.

+Benzodiazepine withdrawal symptoms may occur if use is suddenly decreased.